ntop/ntopng/doc/src/snmp/usage.rst

 Exclude Interfaces or Devices
 -----------------------------

-It is possible to exclude entire devices or single interfaces from the Usage summary.
+By default, all SNMP devices/interfaces are included in the Usage page; however it is possible to exclude entire devices or single interfaces (if not interested in them).
 By jumping to the device summary page (by clicking on an SNMP device), click on the configuration page.

 .. figure:: ../img/snmp_device_configuration_page.png